 Where is Matarranya

-The best way to explore Matarranya is to travel by car.
-The closest airports are Zaragoza, Tarragona, Reus, Teruel and Castellon.
+The best way to explore Matarranya is by car.
+The closest airports are Zaragoza, Reus, Tarragona, Teruel, and Castellón.
+You can combine your visit to Matarranya with my Castellon Road Trip, Morella, and Tarragona Road Trip.

 Monroyo

-Near Monroyo, you´ll find two other beautiful villages of Matarranya – Peñarroya de Tastavins and Rafales.
+Near Monroyo, you’ll find two other charming villages in the Matarranya region: Peñarroya de Tastavins and Ráfales.

 monroyo feria artesanal

-Fair of Artisan Products in Monroyo (in Spanish – Feria de Alimentos y Artesania de Monroyo)
+Fair of Artisan Products in Monroyo (Spanish: Feria de Alimentos y Artesanía de Monroyo)

 Beceite